masgaril/Madlib_Activity/README.md

 ## Complete the madlib by filling in the missing word list.

 ### Step 1
+One person from the group forks this repository and invites the rest of the group to this repository as collaborators.

+### Step 2
-- First person clones this repository (type git clone https://github.com/masgaril/Madlib_Activity.git into your terminal (Mac)/git bash (Windows))
+All the team members clone the repository that the first person forked (type git clone https://github.com/masgaril/Madlib_Activity.git into your terminal (Mac)/git bash (Windows))

-- Invites the rest of the group to this repository as collaborators
+### Step 3
+One person from the group
 - Opens the Madlib_Activity text file
 - Fills out the first missing word
 - Pushes the revised text file back to the repository.

 ### Step 2
+Next person:
+- pulls the repository
-Next person pulls the repository, opens the Madlib_Activity text file, fills out the next missing word, and pushes the revised text file back to the repository.
+- opens the Madlib_Activity text file
+- fills out the next missing word, and
+- pushes the revised text file back to the repository.

 ### Other Steps
 Continue Step 2 until all the missing words in Madlib_Activity file are filled out.